Trinity School, Nottingham: Former Schools

 Bishop Dunn School was a co-educational secondary modern school on Kingsbury Drive, and named after Thomas Dunn.
 St Catherine's Convent School was at the Convent of Mercy on College Street in central Nottingham near Nottingham Cathedral from 1846, run by the Sisters of Mercy.
 It became a grammar school in 1951.
 It moved to Beechdale Road in 1962, becoming the Loreto Grammar School for Girls, a girls' Roman Catholic grammar school.
 The site on Beechdale Road was then run by the Sisters of Loreto, also known as the Institute of the Blessed Virgin Mary.
 It took in catholic girls from all over Nottingham and outside the city.

 Comprehensive

 It was formed in 1975 by the merger of the grammar school and secondary modern.
 The grammar school site is now the upper school.

+A fire on the evening of Monday 10 October 1994 destroyed the sixth form centre, causing £200,000 of damage.
+Two nine year old boys were charged, but legal culpability was difficult, due to the arsonists being under ten years of age.

 Academy

 The school converted to being an academy on 1 July 2012, and is no longer directly funded or governed by Nottingham City Council.
 However the school continues to co-operate with the council in regards to admissions.